Distance: 28.5 miles out and back

 Once you reach the dunes, it’s all dunes to the turn-around.
 This leg is why the ride is in Bestrides.
 The rest of the route has its charms, but this to me is unique.
 Rolling sand hills topped with ground cover, with vistas of surf for miles to the south and north and Monterey across the bay, with some interesting remnants of Fort Ord’s military presence here and there, and no one but other riders and few of them.

 Shortening the ride: it all depends on what experience you seek.
-Coastal surf and tide pools?
-Urban bustle?
-Isolated dunes?
+Coastal surf and tide pools?—do the Pacific Grove leg.
+Urban bustle?—do the Monterey wharf leg.
+Isolated dunes?—do the Fort Ord leg.
 I’d opt for the last, but it’s up to you.

 Adding miles: Our starting point is 1/4 mile from the start of our Seventeen-Mile Drive ride.